 Remember to PIN THIS to save the recipe for later!

 How to Make a Mexican Chicken Tortilla Skillet

 In spite of what may look like a lot of ingredients, this super tasty one-pan wonder comes together in no time.
 Using rotisserie or leftover chicken is a time saver, and the bit of veggie chopping can even be done the night before.
 All these layers of flavor and texture come together deliciously in the end.

 The onion and peppers start things off for this Mexican Chicken Tortilla Skillet then the rest joins in fairly quick succession.
 The sauce has a light roux base and a little cream cheese gives it more body and luster.

 Once the sauce is made, mix in the chicken, beans, tomatoes, and corn then simply arrange torn tortillas in the mixture.
 Be sure to use an oven-safe skillet because this beauty will go under the broiler for a few to get the cheese nice and bubbly.

 And before you know it you’ll have a skillet full of creamy, cheesy, spicy chicken with beans, veggies and crispy tortillas.
 Garnish to your heart’s delight and pour a cold one.
 You deserve it.
 Enjoy the weekend, friends!

 PS – This is my first cheese pull shot!
 I was quite pleased considering I took it left-handed while holding the spoon with my very dominant right.
 I can’t even brush my teeth with the left.
-You can easily argue I should’ve set up the tripod but curiosity got the best of me.?
+You can easily argue I should’ve set up the tripod but curiosity got the best of me.

-Check out these mouthwatering Mexican-inspired recipes for Cinco de Mayo and beyond!
+More Mouthwatering Mexican Recipes for Cinco de Mayo and beyond!